Arrested on heating: controlling the motility of active droplets by temperature: Results and discussion

-CB15 droplets self-propel reliably in supramicellar solutions of pure TTAB~\cite{jin2017_chemotaxis,hokmabad2021_emergence}.
-Briefly put, the swimming is due to oil migrating from the droplet into TTAB micelles~\cite{peddireddy2012_solubilization,herminghaus2014_interfacial}, which removes surfactant from the droplet posterior, while the anterior is replenished by the advection of fresh surfactant (Fig.~\ref{fig:setup}c).
+CB15 droplets self-propel reliably in supramicellar solutions of pure TTAB above \SI{5}{\wtpc}~\cite{jin2017_chemotaxis,hokmabad2021_emergence}.
+Briefly put, the swimming is due to oil diffusing from the droplet into TTAB micelles~\cite{peddireddy2012_solubilization,herminghaus2014_interfacial,izzet2020_tunable}, which removes surfactant from the droplet posterior, while the anterior is replenished by the advection of fresh surfactant (Fig.~\ref{fig:setup}b).
+The key point here is that the empty micelles at the anterior are less thermodynamically stable than the oil-filled ones at the posterior~\cite{izzet2020_tunable,rosen2012_surfactants}: in consequence the critical micelle concentration is higher in front of a moving droplet.
 The resulting self-enhancing surface tension gradient drives the droplet forward until it is dissolved.
-Typically, a CB15 droplet of diameter \SI{50}{\um} will swim in 5wt\% TTAB for 1-2 hours.
-Thus, empty TTAB micelles serve as fresh, and oil-filled ones as spent fuel.
+Typically, a CB15 droplet of diameter \SI{50}{\um} will swim in \SI{5}{\wtpc} TTAB for 1-2 hours.
+Based on this mechanism, one can define a P\'eclet number \Pen\ of droplet activity that increases with viscosity, droplet radius and surfactant concentration, i.e. chemical activity~\cite{izri2014_selfpropulsion,izzet2020_tunable,hokmabad2021_emergence,hokmabad2022_spontaneously,suda2021_straightcurvilinear}.
+In a surfactant solution where all micelles are oil-saturated, droplets would not propel, and they are are repelled by gradients in filled and attracted by gradients in empty micelles~\cite{jin2017_chemotaxis}.
+We may in this sense regard empty TTAB micelles as fresh, and oil-filled ones as spent fuel.